 When a dealer comes into possession of a salvage or rebuilt-restored vehicle, the dealer, before he negotiates for the sale of the vehicle, must give written notice to the customer and the prospective lien holder that a salvage certificate or a branded title has been issued for the vehicle (41-1a-1004).
 The dealer must also prominently display the form in the lower passenger-side corner of the windshield when the vehicle is displayed or offered for sale.
 This disclosure form must be used by non-dealers as well.
 However, non-dealers do not need to place the form in the windshield while the vehicle is on display or being offered for sale.

-Yes, if the vehicle received major damage to only one major component part or major damage to one component part and damage to a second component part that takes less than 10 hours to repair, the vehicle may be eligible for an unbranded title.
+Yes, if the vehicle received major damage to only one major component part or major damage to one component part and damage to a second component part that takes less than 10 hours to repair, is not a flood vehicle and is newer than seven years old, the vehicle may be eligible for an unbranded title.
 The vehicle will require a before-repair inspection by an authorized inspector from MVED, and may require an interim- and after-repair inspection.

 No, if the vehicle has already been repaired or is a flood vehicle, it is not eligible to have the brand on the title removed.